yc3136/vocabloom/docs/product-requirements.md

 ---

-### Milestone 3: Public Content Discovery
+### Milestone 3: Story Generation & Content Discovery

 #### Functional Requirements (User Stories)

-**Public Content Discovery:**
+**Story Generation:**
-- **FR-3.1:** As any user, I can access a "Discover" tab that shows all public content created by other users.
+- **FR-3.1:** As any user, I can generate a story based on a single word to make learning more engaging.
-- **FR-3.2:** As any user, I can browse public content in a feed-like interface without needing to create an account.
+- **FR-3.2:** As any user, I can select multiple words to create a more complex story incorporating all selected terms.
-- **FR-3.3:** As any user, I can search and filter public content by language, topic, or keywords.
+- **FR-3.3:** As any user, I can customize story parameters (theme, length, complexity level, age-appropriate content).
-- **FR-3.4:** As any user, I can view public content with translations, explanations, and any associated media.
+- **FR-3.4:** As any user, I can view generated stories with proper formatting and markdown rendering.
+- **FR-3.5:** As any user, I receive clear feedback if story generation fails, with options to retry.

-**Content Privacy & Sharing:**
+**Content Discovery:**
+- **FR-3.6:** As any user, I can access a "Discover" page that shows recommended content when no search is active.
-- **FR-3.5:** As an authenticated user, I can choose to make my created content public or private (private by default).
+- **FR-3.7:** As any user, I can search for content by entering keywords, which switches the interface to search mode.
-- **FR-3.6:** As an authenticated user, I can change the privacy settings of my existing content at any time.
+- **FR-3.8:** As any user, I can filter content by language, age range, content type (flashcards/stories), and date created.
-- **FR-3.7:** As an authenticated user, I can see which of my content is public vs private in my content management interface.
+- **FR-3.9:** As any user, I can browse content in a unified card-based interface with consistent design across all content types.
+- **FR-3.10:** As any user, I can view content previews and details without needing to create an account.
+- **FR-3.11:** As any user, I can see trending and featured content prominently displayed.

 **Enhanced Content Discovery:**
-- **FR-3.8:** When I enter a new word, the system shows me relevant public content created by other users for that word.
+- **FR-3.12:** When I enter a new word, the system shows me relevant public content created by other users for that word.
-- **FR-3.9:** As any user, I can discover alternative translations and explanations for words through public content.
+- **FR-3.13:** As any user, I can discover alternative translations and explanations for words through public content.
-- **FR-3.10:** As any user, I can see how many other users have created content for specific words.
+- **FR-3.14:** As any user, I can see how many other users have created content for specific words.

 #### Non-Functional Requirements
+- **Performance:** Story generation should complete within 10-15 seconds for complex multi-word stories.
-- **Performance:** Public content discovery should load quickly and provide smooth browsing experience.
+- **Performance:** Discovery and search results should load within 2 seconds with smooth browsing experience.
+- **Content Quality:** Generated stories should be age-appropriate and educationally valuable.
 - **Content Moderation:** Public content should be reviewed for appropriateness and quality.
-- **Privacy:** Users have full control over their content's visibility and can change settings at any time.
 - **Scalability:** System should handle increased content volume and user discovery activities.
+- **Search Performance:** Full-text search should provide results within 1 second for typical queries.

 ---